Žabljak: Climate

 Žabljak has a humid continental climate (Köppen climate classification: Dfb) with mild summers and cold winters.
-Precipitation is very high year round.
+Precipitation is very high year around.

 Transport

 One problem hampering the development of Žabljak as major regional mountain tourism destination is the lack of quality road infrastructure.
 The situation has been improving somewhat in recent years. Žabljak's main road connection with the rest of Montenegro is the road that links Žabljak with Mojkovac and the E65, the main road connection between the Montenegrin coast, Podgorica and the north.

 The other significant road connection is through Šavnik and Nikšić, on to Risan or Podgorica.
-Since 2010, with the reconstruction of the Risan-Žabljak road, the average trip from Žabljak to the Adriatic sea is shortened to circa two hours.
+Since 2010, with the reconstruction of the Risan-Žabljak road, the average trip from Žabljak to the Adriatic Sea is shortened to approximately two hours.

 The town has an airport (Žabljak Airport) but the closest International Airport is Podgorica Airport some 170 km away which has regular flights to destinations throughout Europe.

 There are regular minibus links with Nikšić and Podgorica which arrive at the centrally located Žabljak bus station.